matthewcarroll/TheWeather/README.md

 The ForecastViewModel provides api for customized display of the weather data.

-A compass direction string is calculated from the wind degrees from the server.
+A compass direction string is calculated from the wind degrees returned from the Open Weather Map server.

 Localized strings are in place and used, although English is the only language supported at the moment.

-The header view shows the temp min and max from current conditions to be consistent with the rest of the app showing daily min max.
+The header view shows the temp min and temp max from current conditions to be consistent with the rest of the app showing daily min/max.

 The minimum deployment target to 9.3 to allow testing on a 4s.